javihernandez/cas/README.md

 vcn login --lc-port 443 --lc-host cnlc-host.com --lc-cert mycert.pem --lc-skip-tls-verify
 ```

-Finally in case the Ledger Compliance Server is not exposed through a TLS endpoint, the user can request a cleartext
+Finally in case the Immutable Ledger Server is not exposed through a TLS endpoint, the user can request a cleartext
 connection using the `--lc-no-tls` option:

 ```shell script